Reno student suspended after call to Nevada congressman

-Civil rights attorneys say a Reno high school student had his First Amendment rights violated and was suspended in retaliation for calling a Northern Nevada Congressman’s office last week.
+Civil rights attorneys say a Reno high school student’s First Amendment rights were violated when he was suspended after calling a Northern Nevada Congressman’s office.

-Noah Christiansen, a junior at McQueen High School, called U.S. Rep. Mark Amodei’s office while taking part in last week’s national school walk out to protest gun violence in schools.
+Noah Christiansen, a junior at McQueen High School, called U.S. Rep. Mark Amodei’s office while taking part in last week’s national school walkout to protest gun violence.

 Amodei’s office then called Christiansen’s school to complain, saying the 17-year-old had used “offensive, disrespectful and vulgar comments,” during the call.